Skip to ContentSkip to Navigation

 4. Select your courses

-Below you can find the courses that the various departments have made available to exchange students.
-The courses are sorted by level and semester.
-No rights can be derived from these lists.
+Below you can find the courses that the various departments have made available to exchange students, including the level and ECTS of the individual courses.
+No rights can be derived from this list.

 We will also explain how to choose your courses, how the admission procedure works and all other things that you need to keep in mind when selecting courses.
 Please read the instructions carefully, and notice the level indications and the prerequisites.
 As changes due to timetable overlap etc. may occur, we ask you to choose a few back-up courses.